MolSSI-Education/mm-tools/_episodes/02-md-alkanes.md

 $$ \vec{F} = m \cdot \vec{a} = m \cdot \frac{d\vec{v}}{dt} = m \cdot \frac{d^{2}\vec{r}}{dt^{2}}$$

 Looking at these two equations, we se that we we already know the mass for each atom.
 With our force field defined, we can calculate the force on each atom.
-The net orce on each atom is the sum of forces from all other atoms in the system:
+The net force on each atom is the sum of forces from all other atoms in the system:

 $$ \vec{F}_i = \sum_{j=1}^{n_{max}}{f_{j}}, (j \neq i) $$